 It is surrounded by the tributary of Teesta known as Rangpo River.
 It is a small town located in East Sikkim.
 It is one of the off-beat destinations.
 The highlight of the place surely is the Aritar Lake also popularly known as Lampokhri Lake it is one of the oldest lakes in Sikkim.
 I enjoyed a brisk walk along the clear waterside.
 You can opt for boating in the lake as well.

-The next visit was Keukhola Waterfalls which you do get a glimpse en-route to Rangoli.
+The next visit was Keukhola Waterfalls which you do get a glimpse of en-route to Rangoli.
 It is advisable to visit this place during the monsoon season to enjoy the scenic brilliance.

-It is the most scenic in the entire Sikkim region; it shares its border with the republic of China.
+It is the most scenic in the entire Sikkim region; it shares its border with the Republic of China.
 The region is divided in two sections; one is known as Chungthang and the other is Mangan.

 MANGAN: LARGEST CITY

 It is the largest city in Sikkim in terms of area and is home to the most number of residents in Sikkim.
 The city is known as the cardamom capital in the world.

 The journey to explore Magan is surely incomplete without the beautiful seven sister waterfalls, best to visit during the monsoons to view the fall in full bloom.
 It is en-route to Mangan.
 The next stop was 8 km from Mangan is RongLungten Lee, which is an exact replica of the famous Lepcha house located in Namprikdang.
 The artifacts displayed here to reflect and showcase the culture of the Lepchas.